 2005Princess or Prisoner?
 Jewish Women in Jerusalem 1840–1914.
 Waltham: Brandeis University Press.

 1985Man Made Language.
 London: Routledge and Kegan Paul, 2nd edition.

 2004Gendered Discourses.
 New York: Palgrave Macmillan.

 Tobin, Yishai, and Alison Stern-Perez

-This list is based on CrossRef data as of 29 december 2020.
+This list is based on CrossRef data as of 17 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.